nanoy42/django-voting-app/docs/administration.rst

 User who are not active can't connect to the interface.

 A vote is accessible to a user if the 3 following conditions are met :

-* the vote has begun (ie the begin date is passed) and has not yet ended (ie the end date is not passed)
+* the vote has begun (i.e. the begin date is passed) and has not yet ended (i.e. the end date is not passed)
 * the vote is ready (see related section)
-* the user has the right of vote for this vote (ie he has not yet voted and the conditions on groups are met)
+* the user has the right of vote for this vote (i.e. he has not yet voted and the conditions on groups are met)

 Questions
 ~~~~~~~~~